See a Sample Investment Report

-A CAP rate is the ratio between the first year net operating income (NOI) an the purchase price.
+A CAP rate is a ratio between the first-year net operating income (NOI) and the purchase price.
 Cap rates are specific to each market and can vary greatly.
 It is a good method to use to compare properties or to set a standard for your investments.
 The formula is as follows:

 CAP Rate = Net Operating Income (NOI) / Purchase Price

 For example, a property with an income of $1500/mo and annual expenses of $3000 has an NOI of $15,000.
 This number is gross annual income minus expenses, but not including debt service.
 With a purchase price of $200,000, the cap rate is figured: 7.5% CAP Rate = $15,000 / $200,000

 This method compares the investor’s original initial cash investment to the potential before-tax cash flow that the property is likely to produce.
 This method takes into consideration vacancy rates, operating expenses, and debt service.
 It does not take into consideration anything past the first year or account tax considerations.
 The formula would be as follows: